Chamique Holdsclaw

 Chamique Shaunta Holdsclaw (born August 9, 1977) is an American former professional basketball player in the Women's National Basketball Association (WNBA).
-She announced her retirement from the Los Angeles Sparks on June 11, 2007, though she eventually came out of retirement to play with the Atlanta Dream for the 2009 WNBA Season.
-Holdsclaw was inducted into the NYC Basketball Hall of Fame in 2015, and the Women's Basketball Hall of Fame in 2018.
+She announced her retirement from the Los Angeles Sparks on June 11, 2007, though she eventually came out of retirement to play with the Atlanta Dream for the 2009 WNBA season.

+Holdsclaw was inducted into the NYC Basketball Hall of Fame in 2015, the Women's Basketball Hall of Fame in 2018, and the Naismith Basketball Hall of Fame in 2026.

 Early life

+Holdsclaw was raised in Astoria Houses in Astoria, Queens.

-Holdsclaw grew up playing basketball.
+She grew up playing basketball.
 While attending Christ the King Regional High School in Queens, New York, she played for the school's women's basketball team, and led them to four straight New York State Championships in basketball.
 Holdsclaw was named a High School All-American by the Women's Basketball Coaches Association (WBCA).
 She participated in the WBCA High School All-America Game in 1995, scoring eight points.